JuliaPalacios/SISMID_EvolutionaryDynamics/README.md

 In preparation for Tuesday, please install [R](https://www.r-project.org).
 We will use the follwing packages: ape (R cran), [phylodyn](https://github.com/mdkarcher/phylodyn), and [bdskytools](https://github.com/laduplessis/bdskytools).
+Needed?